 Take Graffiti Alley – Toronto’s Laneway Louvre, for example, or the many murals that dapple our city streets!

 Tourists and residents alike know many of the best murals and Insta opportunities around the City – like Graffiti Alley.
 Everyone has their favourites!
-But there’s another gem hidden up in midtown at Eglinton, which combines beautiful artwork with social awareness, woven together with the ties of an ethnic community’s history – Reggae Alley!
+But there’s another gem hidden up in midtown at Eglinton, which combines beautiful artwork with social awareness, woven together with the ties of an ethnic community’s history – Reggae Lane!

 In 2014, Josh Colle – Councillor for Ward 15 – assisted the residents of the Little Jamaica community in having a laneway at Eglinton and Oakwood renamed Reggae Lane.
 BlogTO wrote: “Together with the public arts organization The STEPS Initiative and The Laneway Project, Toronto-based artist Adrian Hayles and a group of young painters created a massive outdoor mural to makeover the space.